ray-project/ray/doc/source/ray-air/experimental-features.rst

     To enable, set the environment variable ``RAY_AIR_RICH_LAYOUT=1``.

-The :ref:`new output engine <air-experimental-new-output>`, has an advanced layout using the
+The :ref:`context-aware output engine <air-experimental-new-output>` exposes an advanced layout using the
 `rich <https://github.com/Textualize/rich>`_ library.

 The *rich* layout provides a sticky